THANK YOU!

 - where the submissions form has been incorrectly completed.
 It drives us mad and is currently the most common reason for rejection;

-SPECIAL NOTE: We've already received a surprising number of submissions where the form is incorrectly or carelessly completed.
-The form MUST include both the story title AND your name in the top box, or else we will not publish it.
+PLEASE NOTE: The form MUST include both the story title AND your name in the top box, or else we will not publish it.
 Thereafter, if we accept it, your submission will be posted exactly as sent – any poor spelling or grammar included.
 It's a competition!!

 However we do hope you enjoyed writing for us and will write again, during the Edinburgh Festival Competition and in the future.
-However, please remember that you're limited to two entries, one per week, or else we’ll struggle to cope with it all.
-Entries close at 23:59 GMT on Friday 13th August.
-Any 100-word stories submitted with 'This is not an entry for the FFF contest' may be held over until the deadline has passed so that we can keep things simple for the judges.
-We often delay publication of stories because their authors have submitted too many at once, and so your favourite might get missed out.
+However, please remember that you're limited to two entries, preferably one per week, or else we’ll struggle to cope with it all.
+Note that a rejected submission still counts as one of your entries.
+Entries close at 22:59 GMT on Friday 16th August.

 During the two weeks of this year's competition, we won't be publishing any longer flash or poetry.